7Block Labs

 7) Back‑office integration and procurement must‑haves

-• PCI scope reduction: wallet‑based or third‑party checkout keeps you closer to SAQ‑A footprints.
+• Cut down on your PCI scope--using wallet-based or third-party checkout keeps you in line with those SAQ-A footprints.

-We wire this via our blockchain integration and deliver end‑to‑end under our custom blockchain development services.
+We take care of this with our blockchain integration and offer you full solutions thanks to our custom blockchain development services.

 Practical builds (2026‑ready)